 Sinus headaches are pain generally associated with an infection in the sinuses (sinusitis).
 They are one of the most commonly misdiagnosed headaches and are often confused with migraines or tension headaches or vice versa.
 Headache inducing sinus infections generally occur after a viral infection of your upper respiratory tract (a cold).

 Who is at risk?
 Pretty much anyone is at risk for sinus headaches.
-Because they are usually associated with an infection which often occurs with a cold or flu virus, they can affect men, women, children, adults, and pretty much any ethnicity.
+Because they are usually associated with an infection which often occurs with a cold or flu virus, they can affect people of any age, gender, or ethnicity.
 There are people who are prone to regular sinus infections, so if you have had them in the past, you are more likely to have them again.

 Symptoms for sinus headaches can include pressure or pain in the face which usually feels worse with bending forward or facing downward, a feeling of fullness in the cheeks, throbbing pain in the face particularly above the eyes or in the cheeks, stuffy nose, pain in upper teeth, and fatigue.
 Symptoms do not include nausea, vomiting, or sensitivity to your surroundings (lights, sound, movements, etc.)